Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Patch MITMProxy Source Code for Server SNI Interrogation

-This step may be optional for most, but as a reminder to myself, to make --allowed-hosts work better in Transparent Proxy Mode, the SNI of the server request needs to be checked against the list of regular expressions or else only the server’s IP is used for matching in many cases.
+This step may be optional for most, but as a reminder to myself: to make --allowed-hosts work better in Transparent Proxy Mode, the SNI of the server request needs to be checked against the list of regular expressions; otherwise, only the server’s IP is used for matching in many cases.
 Here is a quick patch I made that can be applied directly in the jail shell (or just type a few lines manually) for mitmproxy version 7.0.4:

 With the above patch, I can now reliably intercept a few hosts and let all others pass through.